mgsky1/WebStackDemo/README.md

 # WebStackDemo

 ## Summary
-> Provide a simple way to achieve the goBack & goForward features we used in our browser without calling webView functions like webView.goBack
+> Provide a simple way to achieve the goBack & goForward features we used in our browser without calling webView functions like webView.goBack.

 ## Screen Shots